Local Quasi-Exponential Growth Models: Kernel Differential Equation Regression and Mouse Tumor Growth Data: Simulation Study on Mouse Tumor Growth Data

-In this section, we will consider the following example for the log scale model (\ref{eqn:quasilog1}), which pertains to a set of control data from a chemotherapy trial in an animal experiment.
+In this section, we will consider the following two examples for the log scale model (\ref{eqn:quasilog1}), which pertains to two sets of control data from a chemotherapy trial in an animal experiment.
 The mouse tumor data (\citet{plume1993relative}) were collected on tumor volumes over time in mice.
-Tumor volume measurements were taken from a single mouse.
+Tumor volume measurements were taken from a single mouse in Example 1 and 9 mice in Example 2.
+Times were recorded in days, and volumes were in cubic centimeters.

+\textbf{Example 1: Models for One Mouse with Sparse Tumor Growth Data} The single-mouse tumor data are provided in Table \ref{table:fullmouse1}.
 Times are recorded in days, and volumes are in cubic centimeters.

-To illustrate the performance of various local polynomial models on sparse data, we artificially removed some data points.
+To illustrate the performance of various local polynomial models on sparse data, we artificially removed some data points to create challenging estimation scenarios.

-Using the first-order differential equation in model (\ref{eqn:quasilog1}), the first-degree Taylor expansion for $G(x_i)$ in a sufficiently small neighborhood of $x$ gives
+Using the first-order differential equation in model (\ref{eqn:quasilog1}), the first-degree Taylor expansion for $G(t)$ in a sufficiently small neighborhood of $t$ gives

 Furthermore, the second-degree Taylor expansion gives